hrawp/applied-ml-hrawp/docs/project02/README.md

 ## Introduction
 This project uses the Titanic dataset to Explore and Clean data, choose a feature to predict, and split the dataset into train and test subsets.

+### Note:
+I think it is appropriate to have data examples and graphs in the notebook rather than copying into the README.
+Here I include the reflections for summaries.

 ## Include Imports
 ## Section 1.
 Load and Explore the Data